boundary/meter-plugin-cassandra/README.md

-# TrueSight Pulse Cassandra Plugin
+# TrueSight Pulse Plugin for Apache Cassandra

-Collects metrics from a Cassandra instances
+Collects metrics from an instance of Apache Cassandra

 ### Prerequisites